It can be easy to forget that where we keep our money has consequences beyond our own saving potential.

 A spokesman for Starling Bank said that “one of the key roles of QIA is to reduce Qatar’s dependence on revenues derived from oil and gas and to expand investment into non-hydrocarbon sectors.
 That’s one reason why it has been investing in a range of well-known British brands in addition to Starling.”

-There are no monthly fees and arranged overdraft interest is charged at 15 per cent.
+There are no monthly fees and arranged overdraft interest is charged at 15 per cent, 25 per cent and 35 per cent EAR (variable) based on factors such as your credit rating.

 If you want to have a savings account, insurance policy, investment fund or mortgage from companies that do the right thing, check out our Good Eggs.